Cat

-The cat (Felis catus), also referred to as the domestic cat or house cat, is a small domesticated carnivorous mammal.
-It is the only domesticated species of the family Felidae.
-Advances in archaeology and genetics have shown that the domestication of the cat occurred in the Near East around 7500 BC.
-Valued by humans for companionship and its ability to kill vermin, it is commonly kept as a pet and working cat, but it also ranges freely as a feral cat, avoiding human contact.
-Its retractable claws are adapted to killing small prey species such as mice and rats.
+The cat (Felis catus), also called domestic cat and house cat, is a small domesticated carnivorous mammal.
+It is a member of Felidae, the family of mammals in the order Carnivora also colloquially referred to as cats.
+An obligate carnivore, requiring a predominantly meat-based diet, it has retractable claws adapted to killing small prey species such as mice and rats.
 It has a strong, flexible body, quick reflexes, and sharp teeth, and its night vision and sense of smell are well developed.
 It is a social species, but a solitary hunter and a crepuscular predator.

-Cat communication includes meowing, purring, trilling, hissing, growling, grunting, and body language.
+Cat communication includes meowing, purring, trilling, hissing, growling, grunting, body language, and scent marking.
 It can hear sounds too faint or too high in frequency for human ears, such as those made by small mammals.
 It secretes and perceives pheromones.
 Cat intelligence is evident in its ability to adapt, learn through observation, and solve problems.

-Female domestic cats can have kittens from spring to late autumn in temperate zones and throughout the year in equatorial regions, with litter sizes often ranging from two to five kittens.
-Domestic cats are bred and shown at cat fancy events as registered pedigreed cats.
-Population control includes spaying and neutering, but pet abandonment has exploded the global feral cat population, which has driven the extinction of bird, mammal, and reptile species.

-Domestic cats occur across the globe, though their popularity as pets varies by region.
-Out of the estimated 600 million cats worldwide, 400 million reside in Asia, including 58 million pet cats in China.
-The United States leads in cat ownership with 73.8 million cats.
-In the United Kingdom, approximately 10.9 million domestic cats are kept as pets.
+The domestic cat is the only domesticated species of the family Felidae.

+Advances in archaeology and genetics have shown that the domestication of the cat started in the Near East around 7500 BCE.
+Today, the domestic cat occurs across the globe and is valued by humans for companionship and its ability to kill vermin.
+It is commonly kept as a pet, working cat, and pedigreed cat shown at cat fancy events.
+Out of the estimated 600 million domestic cats worldwide, 400 million reside in Asia, including 58 million in China.
+About 73.8 million cats are estimated to live in the United States, and about 10.9 million cats in the United Kingdom.
+It also ranges freely as a feral cat, avoiding human contact.
+Pet abandonment contributes to increasing of the global feral cat population, which has driven the decline of bird, mammal, and reptile species.
+Population control includes spaying and neutering.